ycexiao/scikit-package/doc/source/skpackage-guide.rst

     .. note::

         Q1.
 Do you want to prevent certain automatic modifications on files?
-You can add the folder or extension to the ``exclude`` section in ``.pre-commit-config.yaml`` with an example shown `here <https://github.com/Billingegroup/cookiecutter/blob/main/.pre-commit-config.yaml>`_.
+You can add the folder or extension to the ``exclude`` section in ``.pre-commit-config.yaml`` with an example shown `here <https://github.com/Billingegroup/scikit-package/blob/main/.pre-commit-config.yaml>`_.

         Q2.
 Do you want to ignore certain spelling recommendations by Codespell?
 Please refer to this section in the FAQ :ref:`here <codespell-add-word>`.

 #.
 At this point, you may have flake8 errors but we want to address them in a separate pull request.
 Hence, git add and commit and push the automatic changes made by ``precommit`` and create a pull request to ``main``.
-The commit message can be ``style: apply pre-commit without manual modification`` and the pull request title can be ``cookiecut: Apply pre-commit to project directory with no manual edits``.
+The commit message can be ``style: apply pre-commit without manual modification`` and the pull request title can be ``scikit-package Apply pre-commit to project directory with no manual edits``.

 #.
 After the ``precommit`` branch has been merged to ``main``, run ``git checkout main && git pull upstream main`` and create a new branch called ``flake8`` by typing ``git checkout -b flake8``.
 If you have many flake8 errors and types, feel free to create one branch for each specific type of error, like ``flake8-length``.